 3 Week Course - Between 2005 and 2015 alone, we have witnessed a 540% increase in terrorist attacks targeting civilians worldwide.

 Political extremists and terrorists are using the internet as an instrument for recruitment and propaganda.
 Campaigns to recruit civilians are aimed at vulnerable youth in fragile contexts.
-The drivers of radicalisation are multiple: ideological, religious, socioeconomic, political and personal drivers come into play to determine the likelihood that certain youth become susceptible to radicalization media and violent extremism.
-However, extremist organisations have capitalized on traditional, social and online media to spread their campaigns and influence winning hearts and minds.
+The drivers of radicalisation are multiple: ideological, religious, socioeconomic, political and personal drivers come into play to determine the likelihood that certain youth become susceptible to radicalisation media and violent extremism.
+However, extremist organisations have capitalised on traditional, social and online media to spread their campaigns and win hearts and minds.

 RNTC has been implementing effective trainings across the world in Producing Media to Counter Radicalisation.
 The programmes have run across Europe, Asia, The Middle East, West Africa and East Africa each responding to the threats of radical groups.

 Storytelling is at the heart of all RNTC’s training.
 Stories are a powerful tool for media content aimed at achieving social change.
 The approach aims at not only developing skills, but also developing critical thinking.

 RNTC’s robust theory and practical application creates an effective learning environment for the participants.
 They obtain long-lasting knowledge and a solid theoretical foundation that improves their way of working.
 RNTC has a vibrant alumni network that participants will be encouraged to join and make use of for the sustainability of the project.
 This network allows for professional development as well as there are influential members of the media in the region as members.

 To see the full course programme visit here.